Asres-Dagnew/python-challenge/README.md

 2. Resources: This is the input CSV file containing the budget data.
 3. main.py: This is the main python script used to perform the analysis.
 # Budget Data Analysis Result
-The analysis results the following output:
+The analysis result looks like the following output:

 Financial Analysis